From Ground to Sky: Architectures, Applications, and Challenges Shaping Low-Altitude Wireless Networks: LAWN Architectures: A 3-D Web of Connectivity, Sensing, and Control

 \subsubsection{\textbf{Control Plane}}

-{The control plane} can be seen as the nervous system of the LAWN, aiming for keeping the sky orderly and safe, and therefore having the highest priority for radio resource sharing\cite{tischler2018system}.
+{The control plane} can be seen as the nervous system of the LAWN, enforcing aviation-grade safety including identity, separation, and contingency actions while enabling coordinated multi-drone maneuvering under stringent latency/reliability and authenticity constraints \cite{tischler2018system}.
 On the one hand, it guarantees that every drone in the sky is uniquely identified and properly separated, ensuring the safety to fly.
 On the other hand, the control plane also enables multiple drones to maneuver in a coordinated group manner.
-Meeting these goals demands stricter service requirements than the data plane, e.g., a latency of $<10$ms and reliability of $>99.999$\%, as well as cryptographic authenticity for each packet.
+Meeting these goals demands stricter service requirements than the data plane, e.g., a latency of $<10$ ms and reliability of $>99.999$\%, as well as cryptographic authenticity for each packet.